 Late afternoon, we had a brief visit by Charlotte and Harry.
-Always on the look-out for a bargain, she had bought half a dozen chickens for a £1 each and needed our freezer to store them.
+Always on the lookout for a bargain, she had bought half a dozen chickens for £1 each and needed our freezer to store them.

 Optimistically, Jamie and Ruth are planning to visit Scotland in February and have booked a cottage in Blairgowrie.
 As Sue and I are missing out on our South America trip they have thoughtfully invited us to join them.
 However, the news tonight that Scotland is going into full lock-down in the New Year probably means it won’t happen.

 23/12/20 UK deaths: 744.
 Current Market Harborough infections: 178.
 DOWN from last week: 48.
-From Boxing Day, areas to enter Tier 4 include Sussex, Oxfordshire, Suffolk, Norfolk, Cambridgeshire, parts of Essex currently not covered, Waverley in Surrey and Hampshire, with the exception of the New Forest.
+From Boxing Day, areas to enter Tier 4 include Sussex, Oxfordshire, Suffolk, Norfolk, Cambridgeshire, parts of Essex currently not covered, Waverley in Surrey and Hampshire, except the New Forest.
 And, as if we haven’t had enough bad news, a “highly concerning” new variant that is suspected of fueling a rise in cases in South Africa has been detected in the UK, it is yet more transmissible and it appears to have mutated further than the new variant discovered in the UK.
-Despite our infection rates falling, here in Harborough we are to remain in Tier 3.
+Despite our infection rates falling, here in Harborough, we are to remain in Tier 3.

 We spent an hour with Sarah and playing with Alice, before taking Mia for a short walk to a very wet and muddy Bagworth Heath Woods.
-We were fortunate that it didn’t rain while we walking, that came afterwards.
-However, we did deliver a very cold, drenched and mud splattered Mia back to Lee who promptly popped her into the bath.
-Sarah had taken Alice with her to the hairdressers, leaving poor Lee (who works from home) to take a break from office Zooming and clean up the family pet.
+We were fortunate that it didn’t rain while we walking, which came afterwards.
+However, we did deliver a very cold, drenched and mud-splattered Mia back to Lee who promptly popped her into the bath.
+Sarah had taken Alice with her to the hairdressers, leaving poor Lee (who works from home) to take a break from the office Zooming and cleaning up the family pet.

 25/12/20 (Christmas Day) UK deaths: 570.
 Current Market Harborough infections: 297.
 UP from last week: 63.